 By 2014 most of the original screening centres were no longer focussed on probe production.
-Thus, their generation within the historical system has ceased.
+Thus, their generation within the historical MLPCN system ceased.
 The exercise become controversial in terms of the level of investment put in vs the yield of probes that came out.
 Nonetheless, a persuasive case for their impact value has been made in terms of the exploration of biological pathways and therapeutic hypotheses as a bridge between biological research and drug development (see 'Advancing Biological Understanding and Therapeutics Discovery with Small-Molecule Probes', 2015, PMID 26046436).
+However, controversy still lingers because of the challenges of tracking down a consensus full set of structures of that could be well above 300 (see 'Parallel worlds of public and commercial bioactive chemistry data', 2015, PMID 25415348).
 The total number currently indexed in PubChem is shown in Fig. 11.

 Fig. 11.
 Indexing of 243 NIH probes in PubChem.
 Note the right-hand facets are personal filters (e.g. matches to 26 GtoPdb entries).
-Controversy over this total still lingers because of the challenges of tracking down a consensus full set of that could be well above 300 (see 'Parallel worlds of public and commercial bioactive chemistry data' PMID 25415348).

-The second probe phase refers to those generated outside the MLPCN network approximately post-2014 ('The promise and peril of chemical probes', 2015, PMID 26196764).
-Most recently a number of pharmaceutical companies have made available high-quality probes including associated data, control compounds and recommendations on use ('Donated chemical probes for open science' PMID 29676732).
+The second probe development phase refers to those generated outside the MLPCN network approximately post-2014 (see 'The promise and peril of chemical probes', 2015, PMID 26196764).
+Most recently, a number of pharmaceutical companies have made available high-quality probes including associated data, control compounds and recommendations on use ('Donated chemical probes for open science', 2018, PMID 29676732).
 This latter article includes the core probe criteria as shown below in Fig. 12.